smancke/guble/README.md

 ```

 ```
-    // Unsubscribe from a path (e.g. a topic or subtopic) unsubscribe <path>
+    // Planned: Unsubscribe from a path (e.g. a topic or subtopic) unsubscribe <path>
     e.g.
     unsubscribe /foo